microsoft/windows-containers-demos/django-poll-app/documentation/pollapp.md

 - Manually Running the Azure Build Pipeline

-Check the pod and services by accessing the service external IP
+Finally we can check the pod and services by accessing the external IP
 ```
 kubectl get pods
 kubectl get services